New York Press Club

-The New York Press Club, sometimes NYPC, is a private nonprofit membership organization which promotes journalism in the New York City metropolitan area.
+The New York Press Club, sometimes NYPC, is a nonprofit membership organization that promotes journalism in the New York City metropolitan area.
 It is unaffiliated with any government organization and abstains from politics.
 While the club is headquarters in New York City, it serves as an association for journalists based in the United States.

 History

 The organization in differing forms has been around since the nineteenth century.
 In 1887, its members erected a 38-foot obelisk to mark the gravesite of a deceased reporter.
 But during the Great Depression in the United States, the organization fell apart.
 A revitalized organization was founded in 1948 as the New York Newspaper Reporters Association, and its name was changed to its current one in 1972.